 We believe there is a significant unmet need for more effective treatments of AML, particularly for the subset of patients expressing a genetic mutation in FLT3, known as the FLT3 internal tandem duplication (FLT3-ITD) mutation.
 Over 35% of AML patients over age 55 are estimated to harbor this mutation.
 We refer to these patients as FLT3-ITD positive.
 The FLT3-ITD mutation acts like a “power switch” that causes leukemic cells, or blasts, to spread more aggressively and grow back more rapidly following chemotherapy, conferring an especially poor survival outcome.
 Quizartinib is designed to turn off this switch.

-We plan to initiate a randomized comparative Phase 3 trial of quizartinib in relapsed/refractory AML patients with the FLT3-ITD mutation, in early 2014.
+We have conducted studies on the use of quizartinib in over 480 patients to date.
+Next, we plan to initiate a randomized comparative Phase 3 trial of quizartinib in relapsed/refractory AML patients with the FLT3-ITD mutation, in the second quarter of 2014.
 We are also exploring quizartinib in other AML therapeutic settings, irrespective of FLT3-ITD status, including use in newly diagnosed AML patients in combination with chemotherapy, or frontline therapy, followed by continuous single-agent maintenance therapy, as well as maintenance following a hematopoietic stem cell transplantation (HSCT), or bone marrow transplant.

 The standard of care for AML has not changed appreciably for decades.
 Treatment decisions for AML are typically based on the patient’s age (60 years of age being generally referred to as “elderly” and used as a treatment indicator), overall health, cytogenetics and FLT3-ITD status.
 These prognostic factors determine the aggressiveness of the treatment approach given the high toxicity associated with currently approved treatment options for AML.
 Importantly, the National Comprehensive Cancer Network recommends participation in clinical trials as a treatment option for all AML patients.

 The goal of treatment in AML is to reduce the blasts in the bone marrow to below 5% and return the blood cell counts to normal levels.
-This is considered a complete remission, or CR.
 A hematopoietic stem cell transplantation (HSCT), or bone marrow transplant, is generally recognized as the only curative treatment option.
 Typically, patients who are able to achieve a reduction in bone marrow blasts below 5% are more suitable candidates for an HSCT and have an improved projected outcome following an HSCT.

 Role of the FLT3 Kinase in AML